benrich/scripts/README.md

 ## Requirements

-Install imagemagick, jpegoptim and webp depending on which scripts you want to run
+Install imagemagick, jpegoptim, pngquant and webp depending on which scripts you want to run

 ```
 sudo apt-get update
-sudo apt-get install imagemagick jpegoptim webp
+sudo apt-get install imagemagick jpegoptim pngquant webp
 ```

+## Usage

+- use full paths to scripts, other files or directories

+## Troubleshooting

 Make sure scripts are executable

 ```
 chmod +x [path/to/file]
 ```

-## Usage

-- use full paths to scripts, other files or directories